CESNET/eduroam-db/README.md

 it performs an LDAP query to get all the data available.
 After querying LDAP is finished, all the data are sent to frontend.

+The POST variant first checks the user permissions.
+Then it checks the mapping of given realm to institution.
+POST input is then checked if it is a valid JSON.
+Finally the input data are validated against eduroam db v2 schema.
+If all checks are OK, then the data are saved.

 ### configuration

 The main idea to use configuration for this was to separate create additional layer